 Lucky for us there’s a browser extension for that called Grammarly.

 This extension checks both your grammar and writing style, and lets you know every time you’ve made a mistake.
+You can get a complete inside look of Grammarly here.

 Buffer makes it quick and easy to share on social media.
 When you’re online scrolling and you find something you want to share, you just click the extension, choose the accounts you want to post to, and Buffer will autofill the title.